Hiring in Indonesia at a glance

 Business activities are optimistic, with notable performance in the services sector, including business operation outsourcing, real estate, tourism, and finance and insurance industries.

-- Labor Law of 2003 on Manpower as recently amended by Law No. 11 of 2020 on Job Creation and recently revoked by Government Regulation in Lieu of Law No. 2 of 2022 on Job Creation;
+- Labor Law of 2003 on Manpower, as amended by Law No. 11 of 2020 on Job Creation and subsequently replaced by Law No. 6 of 2023 on Job Creation;

 - Law No. 21 of 2000 on Labor Union; and